 Students are expected to attend school regularly and be on time each day.
 An Outreach Consultant is available to counsel those students having difficulties with truancy.
 An At-Risk Team meets twice a month to discuss ways to improve student attendance and intervention strategies for students who may be at risk for dropping out of school.
+The counseling department schedules meetings with students in grade 12 who are credit deficient in the beginning of the school year to create a plan to graduate on time.
+These meetings also provide opportunities to discuss the importance of post-secondary educations and opportunities.

-The chart illustrates the number of dropouts during the most recent three-year period.
+The chart illustrates the number of graduates and dropouts during the most recent three-year period.